 Road Trip Packing Tips

-If you are one of those people that likes packing cubes, you may want to get a trunk organizer to help you keep things neat and orderly.
+If you are one of those people that like packing cubes, you may want to get a trunk organizer to help you keep essential road trips items neat and orderly.
 I like this one that folds up easily when you don’t need it.
-If you want to keep more in the back seat, you can get an organizer (like this one) that will help keep things tidy.
-I would also recommend making a road trip packing checklist so that you can make sure you have everything before you head out.
+If you want to keep more in the back seat, you can get a road trip organizer (like this one) to help keep things tidy.
+I also recommend making a road trip packing checklist to make sure you have everything before you head out.

 Pre-Trip Inspection Checklist for Your Car

 Don’t wait until the morning you are leaving on your road trip to do you car readiness check.
 If you find something wrong, you may need time to fix it, so please check at least a few days in advance.
-If you are renting a car, I wouldn’t worry about this too much, but if you are going in your own car you might want to go through this checklist:
+If you are renting a car, I wouldn’t worry about this too much, but if you are going in your own car you might want to go through this checklist of items.

 You will also want to make sure the tread on the tires is not too worn.
 If the tread is worn, you should consider replacing the tires before going on a long road trip.
 Make sure you also have a spare tire that is pumped up before you hit the road.

-- Oil: Check your oil and add more if needed.
+Check your oil and add more if needed.
 Be sure to check your car’s owner manual for specific directions for your car.
 Consumer Reports also has information about how to check your oil.

 It is a given that your windshield will get dirty on a road trip, so you want to make sure you have the fluid to clean it.
 In the US, most gas stations provide liquid and tools for you to clean your windshield when you fill up with gas for free.
 However, this is not the case in England, they even make you pay for water!

 Be sure to check that the coolant level is above the minimum level.
 If not, you can add water.
 You will find the coolant under the hood.

 You should check to make sure that headlights, brake lights, and indicator lights are all working.
 If not, you should replace since you can get a ticket for lights that are out.
 You also might want to add some spare lights to your road trip supply list in case one goes out during your trip.

-- Gas: It’s always a good idea to start your road trip with a full tank of gas.
+It’s always a good idea to start your road trip with a full tank of gas.
 If you need more gas, I recommend filling up the night before to save time during your trip.

 Insurance for Your Road Trip

+Some countries will require that you carry proof of insurance.
 You should check to make sure your car insurance will be valid over the course of your road trip especially if you are doing an international road trip.
 Additionally, make sure that anyone that is going to help out with the driving will also be covered.
-If you are renting a car, I would recommend either purchasing insurance or verifying that you will have car insurance through the credit card that you used to book the car rental.
+It’s smart to make sure you have the phone number for the insurance company with you, just in case.

 Time to Hit the Road!

 Road trips are my favorite travel but just like other trips they do require some preparation.
 This ultimate road trip packing list should help you get organized.
-What are some of the things that you do to get ready for a road trip?
+If you need some inspiration for where to go, check out this post about the best road trips for couples.

 Disclosure: This post contains affiliate links.
 This means we will receive a small commission for some purchases made using links in our blog with no additional cost to you.
 Please be assured we would not promote any product unless we believe that our readers will also benefit.
 The commission does not influence the editorial content of this site.